Guidelines for Painting a Crib Safely

 Are you feeling inspired to beautify your baby’s nursery?
 If so, you may be wondering if it’s safe to paint a crib or even asked, can you paint a crib?

 In most cases, painting a crib is safe provided you follow certain guidelines for crib material, paint selection, and ventilation.

-Feeling inspired to beautify your baby’s nursery?
-You may be wondering if it’s safe to paint a crib.
-In most cases, this can be a safe practice if you follow certain guidelines for crib material, paint selection and ventilation.
-Before you whip out the paintbrush, read on to learn some tips that could help you paint a crib properly.
-We will also share how some of our Neighborly® home service providers can offer inspiration, guidance or services to help you create a comfortable space for your bundle of joy.
+Before you whip out the paintbrush, read on to learn some tips for painting a crib safely.
+We will also share how some of our Neighborly® home service providers can offer inspiration, guidance, or services to help you create a comfortable space for your bundle of joy.

 Is It Safe to Paint a Crib Made of Wood?

-The first step to making a painted crib baby-safe is ensuring the crib material will not flake or peel when painted.
-Cribs made of wood are typically acceptable for painting.
-In any case, check the crib manufacturer’s recommendations to determine whether painting is a good choice.
+The first step to making a painted crib baby-safe is ensuring that the crib material will not flake or peel when painted.
+Cribs made of wood are typically acceptable for painting, though a crib made of plastic or another non-wood material may not be suitable.
+No matter what material your crib is made of, check the crib manufacturer’s recommendations to determine whether painting is a good choice.